make contact through the "Make

 the transfer and get full control over your name.
 The transfer cost is normally

-paid by the buyer and the exact cost will depend on who your host / register is.
+paid by the buyer and the exact cost will depend on who your host / registrar is.

 It is usually similar or identical to the cost of one year of registration.
 Very

-often, an extra year of registration will be added on by the receiving or losing
+often, an extra year of registration will be added on by either the receiving or losing

 host which, essentially, can make the cost of the transfer free.

 a large proportion of our domains are .uk, we shall now set out the uk transfer

 UK domains, we will initiate your transfer at Nominet

 not for profit company which governs .uk domain names) and you will receive an e-mail